Publications

 Eukaryotic evolution: Spatial proteomics sheds light on mitochondrial reduction

 In this Dispatch article for Current Biology, Michelle Leger and I summarize the exciting cell biology investigations of Justyna Zítek et al. in the December issue.
 Multi-organelle spatial proteomics has revolutionized animal cell biology, but its use in protists has so far been limited.
 A new study delivers the first such proteome of a free-living protist, uncovering a previously overlooked function of highly reduced mitochondria.
-Read more about Justyna’s work in Vladamir Hampl’s lab from Charles University (Czechia).
+Read more about Justyna’s work in Vladamir Hampl’s lab at Charles University (Czechia).

 Life through the lens of metabolism.